Events explained

 The LostFocus and GainedFocus events

-happens when you switch the currently active window.
+The sf::Event::LostFocus and sf::Event::GainedFocus events are triggered when the window loses/gains focus, which happens when the user switches the currently active window.
 When the window is out of focus, it doesn't receive keyboard events.

-This event can be used if you want to pause your game when the window is inactive.
+This event can be used e.g. if you want to pause your game when the window is inactive.

 if (event.type == sf::Event::LostFocus)